 Colin began coaching for ISA full time in 2015 and has been evolving his Laser coaching methodology on the ISA team ever since.
 His coaching style has been described as patient, methodical and analytical.

 In many conditions, we often see sailors with poor gust and/or lull response.
 In regards to hiking, particularly in gusts, there can be a tendency to “fight” the boat with hiking and often use too much steering to control power.
-We see heeling of the boat, pinching, corrective steers and other issues in gusts.
+We see the healing of the boat, pinching, corrective steers, and other issues in gusts and lulls.
 These issues often lead to unnecessary strain on sailors and reduced speed and VMG.

 The Right Way

 I don’t know who said it first, but it’s brilliant.
 “Ease, hike, trim”.
 This is the correct order of operations for handling a gust.
 Here’s why.

 You’re sailing along and a gust approaches.
 Let’s assume for a minute, that the gust is from the same direction as the original wind direction – it’s just an increase in wind speed.
 At the moment it hits, your apparent wind instantly swings aft.
 As that happens, we want to achieve a few objectives:

 I love Nathan Outteridge’s description of handling gusts in a 49er.
 He says “We let the onslaught of the gust rush past”.
 Sounds effortless right?
 If you think about more flow creating more lift, this really makes sense.
 We want to increase the speed of the airflow around the sail.
 The faster the flow, the more lift we get.
 We don’t want to allow so much force to enter the rig that the boat starts heeling up – that’s just creating sideways force and drag – and it’s tiring to hike against.

 By accommodating our new apparent wind aft with sheeting out, we are able to increase flow on the sail and maintain a constant angle of heel.